sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/updating-resources.md

 You can use the SDK to update resources.

+For example, you can run a script to update a work group, also known as a [governance group](https://documentation.sailpoint.com/saas/help/common/users/governance_groups.html).

-Here is an example update WorkGroup script which will update the description for the Workgroup created in [Create a Resource](./creating-resources.md):
+This example 'update WorkGroup' script updates the description for the work group created in [Create a Resource](./creating-resources.md).
+Copy it into your Python project to try it out:

 ```python
 import sailpoint